 On several occasions after the 2020 presidential election, Trump allies breached equipment used at polling locations around the country in search of evidence to support voting fraud conspiracy theories.
 The breaches have included unauthorized people stealing voting system passwords and posting them online, taking and distributing confidential voting software, and inspecting ballot-counting machines.

-These unauthorized intrusions into polling places occurred for nearly two years after the 2020 election.
-In September 2022, at least three states—Colorado, Georgia, and Michigan—still had ongoing investigations of equipment data breaches.
+These unauthorized intrusions into polling places and voting procedures occurred for nearly two years after the 2020 election.
+By September 2022, ongoing investigations were still taking place in at least three states: Colorado, Georgia, and Michigan.

 Major incidents have included: